 Multipath (Multipath Error): The error that results when a reflected GNSS signal is received.
 When the signal reaches the receiver by two or more different paths, the reflected paths are longer and cause incorrect pseudoranges or carrier phase measurements and subsequent positioning errors.
 Multipath is mitigated with various preventive antenna designs and filtering algorithms.

+NAD83 (2011) – The North American Datum of 1983 (NAD 83) is a geodetic reference system used for defining latitude and longitude in North America.
+It was refined in 2011 to improve accuracy by incorporating data from GPS receivers at Continuously Operating Reference Stations (CORS).

 Nondestructive Manner: Using low-impact, low risk technologies such as hand tools, or hydro or air vacuum excavation equipment.